What is Java? A Simple Guide for Beginners

 1. Career Opportunities

 Java developers are in high demand.
-According to industry reports, Java remains one of the top 3 most-used programming languages globally.
 Major companies like Google, Amazon, Netflix, and TCS actively hire Java developers.

 In India alone, entry-level Java developers earn between ₹3-6 lakhs per year, with experienced developers making ₹12-25 lakhs annually.